 However, in case a therapy with medicinal cannabis was approved by the statutory health insurers (see under 1.1 Source of Regulations), the participation in an accompanying survey conducted by the German Federal Institute for Drugs and Medical Devices (BfArM) was obligatory.
 This survey was completed by 31 March 2022, so that further data – including the efficacy of therapy – is to be expected.

 Reimbursement Depends on Health Insurer

-As outlined under 1.1 Source of Regulations, patients with a serious illness can, under certain circumstances, get reimbursed by their public health insurer.
-However, when medicinal cannabis is prescribed for the first time, the patient has to ask for the health public health insurer’s approval.
+As outlined under 1.1 Source of Regulations, patients with a serious illness can, under certain circumstances, be reimbursed by their public health insurer.
+However, when medicinal cannabis is prescribed for the first time, the patient has to ask for the public health insurer’s approval.
 Although this approval can only be refused in justified exceptional cases, it is still a bureaucratic burden that often leads to a delay for patients.